-Though wireless headphones have been around since the 1960s, it was in 2004 that Bluetooth wireless headphones came onto the market and have revolutionized personal audio listening, gaining great popularity among audio consumers and professionals alike.
-If you’ve ever wondered how your wireless headphones or earbuds playback the audio from your device, then this article is for you.
+Wireless headphones have been around since the 1960s.
+However, in 2004, Bluetooth wireless headphones came onto the market and revolutionized personal audio listening, gaining great popularity among audio consumers and professionals alike.
+If you've ever wondered how your wireless headphones or earbuds play back the audio from your device, then this article is for you.

 How do wireless headphones work?
 Wireless headphones work by receiving wirelessly transmitted signals from their paired audio sources.
 These signals are encoded by the source device and transmitted via radio frequencies (common) or infrared (less common) carriers.
 The headphones receive the RF or IR signal and decode it to audio.

 This article is all about wireless headphones and how they function.
-We’ll discuss the methods of wireless transmission and the designs of wireless headphones along with the pros and cons of going wireless.
+We'll discuss wireless transmission methods and the designs of wireless headphones, along with the pros and cons of going wireless.

 Table Of Contents